What to Do When Your California Business Faces an ADA LawsuitPosted on: June 15, 2021 in ADA Compliance

 - Project and field management

 We can handle any construction project you need for ADA compliance, including everything from retrofitting your business’s restrooms to installing handrails.
-If your business is facing an ADA lawsuit in San Francisco or another part of California, learn more about our ADA construction services or contact us at Maintco Corp today.
+If your business is facing an ADA lawsuit in Los Angeles or another part of California, learn more about our ADA construction services or contact us at Maintco Corp today.